 What are combined databases searches?

-The fields available depend on the databases selected.
+The available fields depend on the selected databases.
 Only fields that are common to all available databases are searchable in Quick search.

-Example: The ‘CODEN’ field (CN) is not available in the NTIS database, so it will not appear in the Quick search field dropdown for any combination of databases containing NTIS.
+Example: The ‘CODEN’ field (CN) is not available in the NTIS database, so it will not appear in the Quick search field dropdown for any combination of databases that includes NTIS.

-In Expert search, the Search codes tab contains a list of all search codes from all databases, with a letter indicating the source database (e.g., c = Compendex, i = Inspec, n = NTIS, etc.).
+In Expert search, the Search codes tab lists all search codes across all databases, with a letter indicating the source database (e.g., c = Compendex, i = Inspec, n = NTIS).
 These codes identify which fields are available in each database.

 Example: The ‘Controlled term’ field (CV) is common for all three databases listed above (c, i, n), and returns hits in all three databases, but the ‘Monitoring agency’ field (AG) is a field unique to NTIS (n), and thus returns zero hits in Compendex and Inspec.